 - Apply the second coat of stain.

-So, let’s discuss each of the above steps one by one to get a good idea about staining ash wood evenly.
+So, let’s discuss each of the above steps one by one to get a good idea about staining ashwood evenly.

-1. Clean and Sand the Ash Wood
+2. Clean the Ash Wood

-2. Apply the Stain
+4. Apply the Wood Stain

 When you step on to this stage you need to have a clear idea about what type of stain matches your ash wood to fulfill your purpose of staining.

-So, take the stain can, dip the paintbrush in it too, and apply the stain all over wood along its wood grain to take the stain evenly.
+So, take the stain can, dip the paintbrush in it too, and apply the stain all over the wood along its wood grain to take the stain evenly.

-When you’re applying stain, stain pigments will send through large pores structure of ash wood and create dark deep color in wood grain.
+When you’re applying stain, stain pigments will send through large pores structure of ash wood and create dark deep color in the wood grain.

 If you have gone with a thin coat of stain, you’ll end up with the lighter color of wood grain and if you have gone for a thick coat of stain, the dark deeper color of wood grain will result.